About Us

 Felicity works across communications, strategy and advocacy, including media relations.
 Former BBC Journalist, Which? campaigner and award winning communications strategist, Felicity Porritt has worked with Michael Marmot since 2007.
 She launched Fair Society, Healthy Lives February 2010 and the World Health Organization's Commission on the Social Determinants of Health final report, which won Communique's Best International Media Relations Campaign 'highly commended'.
 In February 2020, she co-ordinated the launch of the Health Equity in England: Marmot Review 10 Years On report.

-Felicity also works remotely as an advocacy and strategy consultant within WHO's Equity and Health Team, Department of Social Determinants of Health, Geneva.
+Felicity also works remotely as communications consultant within WHO's European Office for Investment for Health and Development, assisting in the progress of well-being economies.
 Prior to working at IHE, Felicity drew up and managed the communications strategy behind the headline hitting coverage of the World Cancer Research Fund's landmark report on cancer prevention in November 2007.
 The launch won 'Best Healthcare Campaign' from the Chartered Institute of Public Relations in 2008.
 Felicity holds a BA in Politics and Economics from Loughborough University, and an MSc in Nutrition, Physical Activity and Public Health from Bristol University.

 Luke Beswick